Moesif/moesif-aws-lambda-node-js-example/README.md

 ## How to run this example.

-Create a new AWS Lambda function that is trigged by AWS API Gateway
+Create a new AWS Lambda function that is triggered by AWS API Gateway

 Upload this zip, when prompted for handler, enter `index.handler`

-You will also want to add an environment vairable `MOESIF_APPLICATION_ID` with the value being your application id from your Moesif account
+You will also want to add an environment variable `MOESIF_APPLICATION_ID` with the value being your application id from your Moesif account

 Go to the URL for the API gateway such as https://XXXXXX.execute-api.us-west-2.amazonaws.com/default/my-test-function